swansong/angular-style-guide/README.md

 In general, functions should be named.
 Callback functions *may* require more than what gets passed along with, say, an event.
 In that case, an inline function is required, but it's purpose should be to invoke a named function with the extra data required by that named function.

+#### Private functions/variables ####

+Private variables that won't change are constants.
+Name them as such (eg: CONTSTANT_NAME).

+*Don't* use _functionName notation to denote a private function.
+A private function is just one that isn't bound to "this" and therefore isn't exposed outside of the parent function.
+Binding a function to "this" happens *before* any function implementation details, so all the public functions should be readily visible up at the top of an object.

+If you need to unit test a private function and simply testing the public functions that use the private function is insufficient, expose it through a "utils" object attached to "this":

+    //self.utils = {
+        privateFunctionOne: privateFunctionOne,
+        privateFunctionTwo: privateFunctionTwo
+    }
+Remember that unit tests only have value if they test things that might actually happen.
+If you can't use a combination of state and inputs for public functions to generate bad inputs to a private function, your program isn't going to be able to do so either.

+Don't put private variables in utils.

 Services, Factories and Providers
 ---------------------------------